-- d.
+d.
 The District shall continue to make offers of transfers up to and including June 25 in order to transfer 75 teachers from each category.
-Immediately after June 25, the District shall supply UTLA with lists of employees transferred pursuant to this section. - 13.10 Assignments made to locations identified under 11.1b or 11.1e above may be temporary.
-In such cases the employee will be advised at the time of offer that the assignment is temporary in nature. - 13.11 An eligible teacher transferred pursuant to this section shall not be subject to involuntary displacement from the new assignment for three school years, except those teachers in temporary assignments made under 14.10 above.
+Immediately after June 25, the District shall supply UTLA with lists of employees transferred pursuant to this section.

+13.10 Assignments made to locations identified under 11.1b or 11.1e above may be temporary.
+In such cases the employee will be advised at the time of offer that the assignment is temporary in nature.

+13.11 An eligible teacher transferred pursuant to this section shall not be subject to involuntary displacement from the new assignment for three school years, except those teachers in temporary assignments made under 14.10 above.
 However, those on temporary assignments shall be guaranteed retention in the geographic area for a minimum of three years.
-Time spent on leaves shall be counted toward this exemption, except time spent on formal leaves of absence as the result of an unprovoked act of violence (Special Physical Injury Leave) or a bonafide Industrial Injury or Illness Leave that does not exceed 60 working days. - 13.12 No transfer shall be made under this section which causes a school on the receiving end of a transfer to become racially/ethnically imbalanced within the meaning of the Teacher Integration Program, Appendix B, Article XI, Section 6.0, or which adversely affects Rodriguez compliance.
+Time spent on leaves shall be counted toward this exemption, except time spent on formal leaves of absence as the result of an unprovoked act of violence (Special Physical Injury Leave) or a bonafide Industrial Injury or Illness Leave that does not exceed 60 working days.

+13.12 No transfer shall be made under this section which causes a school on the receiving end of a transfer adverse affects Rodriguez compliance.